suffolklibraries/lgc/content/collections/events/be-brave-21-02.md

   [01473 351249](tel:01473351249)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1730129814
+updated_at: 1736349427
 duplicated_from: 7bbff4a8-3a00-49b2-8f97-cb32d0e81c2e
 ---
-Get stuck into free crafty fun with Suffolk Libraries this half-term!
+Come along to the library to play with poems this half-term!